jonniedd/jonniedd.github.io/index.md

 ### Features:

+- Fully scaled for each type of device
 - Animated navigation bar: As mouse is hovered over the options, a green line is shown.
 - Header with text/images
 - Blog-style formatting that showcases the research pages